Applying for a birth certificate

 Get it rightYour application will take longer if your documents and payments are not correct.

-- choose between an official or commemorative certificate
+- choose between a standard or commemorative birth certificate package

 - calculate the return postage